sakaki-/gentoo-on-rpi-64bit/README.md

 # run, and to disable the requirement for a signature check on the
 # isshoni.org rsync mirror
 #
-# by default, we accept all existing default metapackage flags: at the time
+# unless you so specify, we accept all existing default metapackage flags:
-# of writing, those were:
+# at the time of writing, those were (default flag status shown as + or -):
 #
-#    boot-fw : pull in the /boot firmware, configs and bootloader
+#  + boot-fw : pull in the /boot firmware, configs and bootloader
-#    kernel-bin : pull in the binary kernel package
+#  + kernel-bin : pull in the binary kernel package
-#    porthash : pull in repo signature checker, for isshoni.org rsync
+#  + porthash : pull in repo signature checker, for isshoni.org rsync
-#    weekly-genup: pull in cron.weekly script, to run genup automatically
+#  + weekly-genup: pull in cron.weekly script, to run genup automatically
+#  + core: pull in core system packages for image (sudo etc.)
+#  + xfce: pull in packages for baseline Xfce4 system (requires core)
+#  - pitop: pull in Pi-Top support packages (NB most users will NOT want this;
+#      the Pi-Top is a DIY laptop kit based around the RPi3) (requires xfce)
+#  - apps: pull in baseline desktop apps (libreoffice etc.) (requires xfce)
+#
+# NB the main point of the core, xfce, pitop and apps USE flags is just to let
+# you reduce what is in your @world set (/var/lib/portage/world).
 dev-embedded/rpi3-64bit-meta -weekly-genup
 ```